IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 11. Is Balanced Binary Tree

 1. Sometimes we can assign a special value to the return value of the `recursive method` to represent another type of data.
 2. Notice the difference of `depth` and `height` and the corresponding methods to get them.
+Basically, we need to use `preorder traversal` to get the `depth` and `postorder traversal` to get the `height`.

 ### 12. All Pahts to the Leaf Nodes